 More women than ever are working, with 5.8 million now employed in Australia.
 Yet women still face a gender pay gap and the average superannuation of an Australian woman is 42 per cent below an Australian man.
 This disparity has long-term consequences for Australia and must be addressed for self-employed women in particular.

 Self-employment is an increasingly viable career path in Australia, particularly for women who would otherwise face barriers to workforce participation.
 Advances in digital technology and globalisation are reducing barriers to entrepreneurship.
 For example, the NBNCO Connecting Australia study demonstrated that the percentage growth rate of female-led businesses in locations with NBN access was 23 times higher than in other areas.

-We are tackling this problem by helping young girls see running their own business as a viable option with our program for school ages girls with – The Academy for Enterprising Girls and the Accelerator for Enterprising Women.
+We are tackling this problem by helping girls and women see running their own business as a viable option with our program, the Academy for Enterprising Girls and the Accelerator for Enterprising Women.